MaikelVeen/adventofcode/README.md

-# adventofcode2022
+# The Advent of Code 2022

-Advent of Code 2022
+This repository contains solutions in various programming languages for the Advent of Code puzzles.